kayyali18/98P6-Drop-Token/README.md

 # 98P6-Drop-Token

-A simple grid game that allows 2 players to compete against each other
+A simple game played on a 4 x 4 grid that allows 2 players to compete against each other.
+First player to connect 4 grid spots in any direction wins.

 ## Get Started